 - 4.3.4 Whilst a minimum density of 30dph would be acceptable within the Garden Community in line with Policy HS2 of the Local Plan, higher density development will be strongly encouraged in the parts of the site most easily reached by sustainable means (walking, cycling and public transport), and with best access to services within the site and the wider town, subject to wider placemaking considerations. - 4.3.5 The suggested approach to density set out on the plan above has been informed by, and developed alongside, the masterplan character areas.
-More urban forms and thus higher densities are encouraged closer to the Local centre and the site's interfaces with Clifton and the wider town, and lower densities and rural forms towards the site's northern edges, providing a sensitive new edge to Brighouse.
+More urban forms and thus higher densities are encouraged closer to the site's interfaces with the existing town, and lower densities and rural forms at the site's extremities, providing a sensitive new edge to Brighouse.